Skip to Content

 You might have hearing loss

 If you’re regularly missing doorbells, alarms, or timers, don’t just put it down as forgetfulness.
-Take a moment to consider what your ears might be trying to tell you or, more accurately, not telling you.
+Take a moment to consider what your ears might be trying to tell you.

 Call 0800 567 7621